chains-project/GoSurf/attack_vectors/README.md

 For each of these cases, we provided a simple proof-of-concept demonstrating how the attack vector could be exploited executing malicious actions.

-In addition, we used the Capslock tool to analyze the capabilities invoked through the identified ACE strategies, and provided some insights into the obtained outcomes (specifically, whether Capslock could properly identify the capabilities or not).

 ## Execute Code at the Install-Time
 Some techniques can be used to achieve ACE when downstream projects install a 3rd-party dependency using package managers, or installation scripts.